rytswd/simple-nats-js/docs/docker-based/README.md

 - `--link my-jetstream-server`: Link to running NATS server
 - `--env NATS_URL=my-jetstream-server:4222`: Ensure connection is made to the linked container
 - `--mount type=bind,source=/tmp/nats-config,dst=/home/nats-config`: Volume mounting for NATS config
-- `synadia/jsm:latest`: Docker image we are using - if no argument is provided, it goes to interactive shell by default
+- `synadia/jsm:latest`: Docker image you are using - if no argument is provided, it goes to interactive shell by default

 </details>